 Mary Nittmann, Founding Director

 In 1969, Mary answered a want-ad stating, “Director of a new program.
 Must be willing to work with volunteers.”
-Little did Mary realize that by answering the add, her life would never be the same.
-With just a few hundred dollars and no blueprint, Mary started the first Meals on Wheels program west of the Mississippi, launching one of the most successful local nonprofits and solidifying her significant legacy.
-It wasn't easy, however.
+Little did Mary realize that by answering the ad, her life would never be the same.
+With just a few hundred dollars and no blueprint she began feeding the elderly.
 After just six months the few hundred dollars ran out, leaving Mary and the fledgling program wondering where to turn.
 Tapping her natural resourcefulness, Mary was able to secure a two-year federal grant and began to build a loyal local donor program.
 Office space was created in a church and a willing chef was found at the Elks Club.
 At that time, there were 25 dedicated volunteers serving 15 elderly, homebound clients.